 Meaning of Toll Manufacturing and Contract Manufacturing

-Toll Manufacturing is a process in which a company is responsible for the processing of raw materials or semi-finished products into finished products.
-Such companies may have specialized equipment for the same, or specialized know-how of the technicalities involved in the production process.
+Toll Manufacturing is a process in which a company is responsible for processing raw materials or semi-finished products into finished products.
+Such companies may have specialized equipment for the same or specialized know-how of the technicalities involved in the production process.
 They may even have specialized labor for the specific process.
-Such manufacturing is also called “Toll Processing”.
+Such manufacturing is also called “Toll Processing.”
 The company does the production in return for a pre-determined fee or amount.

 On the other hand, it may decide to supply raw materials for making the medicine to XYZ Ltd. This will help in keeping a check on the quality of the medicine.
 It will have to look for vendors of the materials, take quotes for the same, and absorb all the fluctuations in their rates during the course of the production.
 It may also have to arrange for transportation of the materials to the premises of XYZ Ltd. This will be the case of Toll Manufacturing.

 The source company can completely control the vendors and, therefore, the pricing and quality of raw materials used in the product.

 The source company can sublet processes that are not its core competencies.
 It can also control product quality effectively.